 UK Hotel Ratings

-Prior to websites like Trip Advisor The AA and the RAC were the people to turn to.
+Prior to websites like Tripadvisor The AA and the RAC were the people to turn to.
 Both motoring organisations rated hotels using a star system.
 Their methods were consistent, but not perfect, being more an indication of features than a measure of customer service.
-The RAC no longer offers this service, the AA continues and works with the UK’s various tourist boards to ensure consistency.
-AA Hotel Star Ratings.
+The RAC no longer offers this service.
+The AA continues and works with the UK’s various tourist boards to ensure consistency.
+Click on this link for details of AA Star Ratings.

 1 star: Courteous staff provide an informal yet competent service.
 All rooms are ensuite or have private facilities.
 A designated eating area serves breakfast daily and dinner most evenings.